-Heidelberg and Eaglemont.
+Pines, conifers and oaks from Banyule's farming and grazing estate eras remain throughout Heidelberg and Eaglemont.
 Ornamental pines planted post-war by Italian immigrants are an iconic 20th-century planting that can be seen throughout Ivanhoe.

-Historic urban tree forest management activities and initiatives by Council
+Historic urban tree forest management activities and Council initiatives

-There is a long history of recognition of the urban forest in Banyule.
-Banyule's significant trees were first formally recorded by Warringal Conservation Society, and primarily included trees in Heidelberg that were notable for their size, age, grouping or location.
-Banyule City Council went on to adopt the Significant Tree Register, which now falls under the Banyule Planning Scheme.
+There is a long history of recognition of the importance of urban forest in Banyule.

+Banyule's significant trees were first formally recorded by Warringal Conservation Society, with a focus on trees in Heidelberg that were notable for their size, age, grouping or location.

+Banyule City Council later adopted the Significant Tree Register which now falls under the Banyule Planning Scheme.

-Banyule's 2013 City Plan, Environmental Sustainability Policy and Strategy, and Neighbourhood Character Strategy all identified the need to protect, retain and manage Banyule's trees.
-Emerging from the City Plan came the first standalone Urban Forest Strategic Plan (2015) and supporting urban forest policies.
-In 2019 Council declared a Climate Emergency and set about responding to this and supporting the reduction of greenhouse gas emissions from both Council activities and from the wider community.
-Community and Council Climate Action Plans were prepared to support the mitigation of emissions and support the achievement of Net Zero Emissions by 2040.
-During this time, it was also acknowledged that the response to climate change must include adaptation and resilience: resilience has been a seam running through Banyule's strategy work since.
-Council and the community recognised that the management of the urban forest was critical to adaptation and the future resilience of the community and the built and natural environment.
+Banyule's 2013 City Plan, Environmental Sustainability Policy and Strategy and Neighbourhood Character Strategy (2012) both identified the need to protect, retain and manage Banyule's trees.
+Emerging from the City Plan came the first standalone Urban Forest Strategic Plan (2015).

+In 2019 Council declared a climate emergency and set about responding to this and supporting the reduction of greenhouse gas emissions from both Council activities and from the wider community.
+Community and Council Climate Action Plans were prepared to support the mitigation of emissions with a goal of net zero emissions by 2040.

+During this time, it was also acknowledged that the response to climate change must include adaptation and resilience.
+Resilience has been a seam running through Banyule's strategy work since.
+Council and the community, in regard to predicted future climates, recognised that the management of the urban forest was critical to adaptation and the future resilience of the community and the built and natural environment.